isomerpages/moe-northvistapri/_our-school/School Rules.md

 * Sing the school song with pride.

 ##### 4. Attire and Appearance
+Students are expected to:

-       4.1          Wear the prescribed school uniform.
+* Wear the prescribed school uniform.
 Modification to the uniform is not allowed.

-        4.2        Keep their appearance neat and tidy.
+* Keep their appearance neat and tidy.
 No fanciful hairstyle is allowed.

- **a.**  **Male students must be neat in appearance, clean-shaven and no facial hair is allowed.**
+Male students must be neat in appearance, clean-shaven and no facial hair is allowed.

-                             i.
-Hair must be neat and short.
-Hair must not be dyed.
+* Hair must be neat and short.
+* Hair must not be dyed.
 No fanciful hairstyle is allowed.

-                            ii.
-Earrings or ear studs are not allowed.
+* Earrings or ear studs are not allowed.

-                           iii.
-Nails must be kept short and clean.
+* Nails must be kept short and clean.

-                        **b.
-Female students must be neat in appearance.**
+Female students must be neat in appearance.

-                            i.
-Long hair must be plaited or tied up neatly.
+* Long hair must be plaited or tied up neatly.

-                           ii.
-Hair must not be tinted or dyed.
+* Hair must not be tinted or dyed.

-                          iii.
-Make up is not allowed.
+* Make up is not allowed.

-                          iv.
-Multiple earrings are not allowed.
+* Multiple earrings are not allowed.
 Only plain gold or silver round ear studs are allowed.

-                           v.
-Nails must be kept short, and clean without nail polish.
+* Nails must be kept short, and clean without nail polish.

-                          vi.
-Accessories like hair clips and hair bands must be in dark blue or black.
+* Accessories like hair clips and hair bands must be in dark blue or black.

 <img src="/images/attire%20requirement.jpg"
      style="width:80%">